Pushing through the market square,

 We are looking for individuals and organisations to help fund us in this initial R&D phase, as part of an Arts Council application.

-We will storyboard the narrative and the experience of the craft itself, and experiment with ways of travelling through time in sound and video and through the immediate physical experience.
+With young people we will co-design the storyboard of the narrative, the experience of the craft itself.
+We will experiment with ways of travelling through time in sound and video and through the immediate physical experience.
 We’ve already built an immersive space for the past of a mental hospital, and learned a lot from that experience.

 If you’d like to help fund the Time Machine, please get in touch.